It was endowed by Mr Arthur Serena after Great Britain’s alliance with Italy in the First World War. The medal was first awarded in 1920.

 How to nominate

 Nominations may only be made by Fellows of the British Academy.
-Nomination forms are available from the Fellows only area of the British Academy website.
+Nominations for the 2019 Prize have now closed.

 Serena Medal (Italian Music)